Anders Gustaf Ekeberg

 On his birthday, March 30, 1905 he died and Nathan Söderblom held the eulogy in which was said:

-"No one could be a better listener than he, this whether it was funny stories or scientific lectures, the latter, which he to the end, faithfully visited, whereever they were offered".
+"No one could be a better listener than he, whether it was for funny stories or scientific lectures, which he faithfully attended to the end whenever they were offered".

 Burial site: 0132-1406